Autodidacticism: Modern era

+Tadao Ando, a famous architect from Japan born in 1941.

 Autodidacticism is sometimes a complement of modern formal education.
 As a complement to formal education, students would be encouraged to do more independent work.

 Before the twentieth century, only a small minority of people received an advanced academic education.
 As stated by Joseph Whitworth in his influential report on industry and innovators dated from 1853, literacy rates were higher in the United States than in England.
 However, even in the U.S., most children were not completing high school.
 High school education was necessary to become a teacher.
 In modern times, a larger percentage of those completing high school also attended college, usually to pursue a professional degree, such as law or medicine, or a divinity degree.

 Collegiate teaching was based on the classics (Latin, philosophy, ancient history, theology) until the early nineteenth century.
 There were few if any institutions of higher learning offering studies in engineering or science before 1800.
 Institutions such as the Royal Society did much to promote scientific learning, including public lectures.
 In England, there were also itinerant lecturers offering their service, typically for a fee.

 Prior to the nineteenth century, there were many important inventors working as millwrights or mechanics who, typically, had received an elementary education and served an apprenticeship.
 Mechanics, instrument makers and surveyors had various mathematics training.
 James Watt was a surveyor and instrument maker and is described as being "largely self-educated".
 Watt, like some other autodidacts of the time, became a Fellow of the Royal Society and a member of the Lunar Society.
 In the eighteenth century these societies often gave public lectures and were instrumental in teaching chemistry and other sciences with industrial applications which were neglected by traditional universities.
 Academies also arose to provide scientific and technical training.

 Years of schooling in the United States began to increase sharply in the early twentieth century.
 This phenomenon was seemingly related to increasing mechanization displacing child labor.
 The automated glass bottle-making machine is said to have done more for education than child labor laws because boys were no longer needed to assist.
 However, the number of boys employed in this particular industry was not that large; it was mechanization in several sectors of industry that displaced child labor toward education.
 For males in the U.S. born 1886–90, years of school averaged 7.86, while for those born in 1926–30, years of school averaged 11.46.